Car Test Centre, England

 How does Bradford (Thornbury) compare to the UK average?

 Bradford (Thornbury)'s pass rate is 1.6 percentage points below the UK national average of 48.7%.
-Bradford (Thornbury) sits close to the UK average pass rate.
+Bradford (Thornbury) sits 1.6 points below the UK average, ranked 234 of 323 in its category: close enough that centre choice matters far less than preparation.

-How many tests are taken at Bradford (Thornbury) each year?
+How many driving tests does Bradford (Thornbury) record?

 Bradford (Thornbury) has recorded 72.7K tests in the available DVSA data, of which 31.7K passed and 41.0K failed.
 The trend chart on this page plots how both volume and pass rate have changed across the recent DVSA reporting periods.